impuremaths/impuremaths.github.io/_posts/2021-02-24-order-execution.md

 I was unable to find a good secondary source explaining regulation that protects customers from this practice.
 Is the situation as dire as it sounds?

 My guess is that there is still some competition among market makers - not to mention competition among brokers.
-For instance, Charles Schwab has a good reputation; it would be devestating to the company if someone to uncovered impropriety in its trade execution.
+For instance, Charles Schwab has a good reputation; it would be devestating to the company if someone - either the SEC or an attentive retail customer - uncovered impropriety in its trade execution.

 ### Open questions